 Make It Your Own

-- The meatballs can be made with beef, pork, or chicken instead of turkey, or a blend.
+- Use a different meat.
+The meatballs can be made with beef, pork, or chicken instead of turkey, or a blend.

 - Make it spicy!
 Add a bit more chipotle to the meatballs and extra adobo to the glaze.